nwdigitalradio/vec-check/README.md

 ##### Exam classes or not

 ##### __IMPORTANT__ Testees should pre-register
-* Need to fill-in & return a sign up form located ?here?
+* Need to fill-in & return a sign up form located [here](https://github.com/nwdigitalradio/vec-check/blob/master/signin_form.md)

 ###### Each testee should get an FRN number before session day
 * [Getting